Bhattacharya-Lab/QDeep/README.md

 ### Prerequisites

-1. Linux system: QDeep is tested on x86_64 CentOs Linux 7 system.
+1. Linux system: QDeep is tested on x86_64 Linux system.
 Currently, QDeep is not supported on Windows or Mac
 2. python 3.6 or newer <br/>
 3. tensorflow 1.13.1 or newer <br/>
 4. keras 2.3.1 or newer <br/>